 How should nominations for blended learning experiences be presented for awards that include online and blended contexts?

 The rubric referenced for the Oklahoma Online Excellence teaching award references “online/blended” teaching in the first section to indicate that blended teaching/initiatives were eligible for award consideration.
-Only the term “online” in criteria wording in order to render the readability of the rubric less cumbersome.
+Only the term “online” appears in the criteria wording in order to render the readability of the rubric less cumbersome.

-Effective teaching practices are universal regardless of the course delivery modality and largely related to learner success within a course environment.
-As such, evaluation of nominations that relate to blended learning will consider the integration of online facets of learning with the other learning environments/modalities teaching that the nomination entails.
+Evaluation of nominations that relate to blended learning will consider the integration of online facets of learning with the other learning environments/modalities teaching that the nomination entails.

 Will nominations be evaluated by selection committee members from the nominated institution?

 In addition, members of COLE and/or the selection committee who are nominated for an award do not evaluate nominations in the category for which they have been nominated.